Coronavirus put can and bottle redemptions on hold. Garages and basements are filling up - The Boston Globe

 The bottles and cans have been accumulating in Chris Furtado’s shed since March.
-He doesn’t even drink soda, but his fiancee does, and her containers of Dr. Pepper and Mountain Dew are now piled on top of his snowblower.
-He hopes they’ll be gone before next winter.
+He doesn’t even drink soda, but his fiancee does, and her Dr Pepper and Mountain Dew containers are now piled on top of his snow blower.
+He hopes they’ll be gone before winter.

-Furtado, of Swansea, is waiting — like many others in Massachusetts ― for the state to resume its normal redemption regime, which has been on hold for more than two months, after the state made collection optional for retailers and distributors as a measure to contain the COVID-19 pandemic.
-He knows his haul will only net him around $20, but it’s his money, and he wants it back.
+Furtado, of Swansea, is waiting — as many others in Massachusetts are — for the state to resume its normal redemption regime, which has been on hold for more than two months, since the state made collections optional for retailers and distributors as a way to contain the COVID-19 pandemic.
+He knows his haul will net him only around $20, but it’s his money, and he wants it back.

 Advertisement

-“It’s 5 cents a can,” said Furtado, who works as a transit equipment maintenance manager.
-“For me, you’re paying, it, so to throw that away is going to be foolish.”
+“It’s five cents a can,” said Furtado, who works as a transit equipment maintenance manager.
+“For me, you’re paying it, so to throw that away is going to be foolish.”

 An intense debate has begun about what should happen next, adding to a long history of difficult negotiations between the state, the waste management and beverage industries, and environmental groups over the direction of the redemption system.